-Shooting with a smartphone is not as expensive as renting a full-camera package, but neither an out-of-the-box solution.
+Shooting with a smartphone is not as expensive as renting a full-camera package, but neither is an out-of-the-box solution for your low budget movies.
 Extra gear is necessary.
-Companies like MoonDog Labs have carved a niche, providing gear necessary to push the humble smartphone into the filmmaking realm: anamorphic lenses, mounts, counterweights, and custom cases to improve control of the phone-as-camera.
+Companies like MoonDog Labs have carved a niche, providing the gear necessary to push the humble smartphone into the filmmaking realm of low budget film: anamorphic lenses, mounts, counterweights, and custom cases to improve control of the phone-as-camera.

 You also want to access untapped capabilities, usually out of the realm of regular users.
 Applications like FilMic Pro allow your phone to behave more like a professional camera.
 Once you install it, you can do white-balance, control shutter speed, and adjust ISO settings.
 It facilitates color grading with 10-bit SDR capture capabilities and a new LogV3 gamma profile.
 The app will just set you back $14.99, and it is brimming with features.
 Better yet, it works with iOS and Android.
 You do not have to live in Steve Jobs' walled garden to enjoy its benefits.

 You will also want to get the FilmMIC Remote app.
 It allows you to control the camera/phone with another device, like a tablet or a smartwatch.
 For $9.99, it might seem a tad too much, but trust me, you won't regret it.